More on nlite

 Example Scenario

-The figure below illustrates the two roles mentioned above in an example scenario where the audience is a friend group consisting of 100 individuals.
-Assume there are two viewpoints on the topic at hand, each with approximately 10 staunch supporters.
-As mentioned earlier, these staunch supporters will typically be the ones who submit arguments.
+The figure below illustrates the two roles mentioned in the previous section in an example scenario where the audience is a friend group consisting of 100 individuals.
+There are two viewpoints on the topic, each with approximately 10 staunch supporters (10% of the population).
+These staunch supporters will typically be the ones who submit arguments.
 The remaining individuals are interested in the topic but not strongly opinionated.
-Given that this subgroup makes up 80% of the population, they will likely be the ones who are primarily responsible for evaluating the submitted arguments.
+This subgroup, which constitutes the majority of the population, will be primarily responsible for evaluating submitted arguments.

-A sample friend group of 100 individuals and the role of each member in investigating a sample controversial topic
+A sample group and the role of each member in investigating a controversial topic

 Next Steps

-To make the best use of the platform, we highly recommend reviewing the Practical Tips.
-We also encourage you to check the User Guide to learn about various other interesting features of the platform, such as:
+To get the most of the platform, we highly recommend reviewing its Practical Tips.
+We also encourage you to check the User Guide to learn about other interesting features of the platform, such as:

 Overview